Articles

 Computer Crimes

-Often, Parole Is One Stop on the Way Back to Prison -- Former prisoners return to poor neighborhoods of large cities representing the collateral damage of the prison building boom.
+Parole One Stop on the Way Back to Prison -- Former prisoners return to poor neighborhoods of large cities representing the collateral damage of the prison building boom.
 Newly released inmates are less likely to find jobs, maintain stable families or stay out of trouble.
 Parole officers revoke newly released inmate's parole for minor violations, create a self-perpetuating prison class.

 In the past 2 years, Washington state's corrections department lost nearly $53 million in jury verdicts and settlements to victims or their families.
 Attorneys and victims' families say the lawsuits should force the state to improve its supervision of dangerous criminals.
 State officials say there is no way they can guarantee ex-cons won't commit new crimes.
 What should be done to protect the public from dangerous parolees and minimize lawsuits?